 Use the static async

-RuntimeInitializer.InitializeAsync() method to initialize the engine at runtime before using any of the built-in service APIs.
+RuntimeInitializer.InitializeAsync() method (or a custom script) to initialize the engine at runtime before using any of the built-in service APIs.

 You can check whether the engine is currently initialized with